chaoticgd/wrench/docs/format_spec.md

 - The transformation information of sound instances is no longer nested under a "cuboid" key.
 - Removed the redundant "id" field from the help messages, renamed the "string_id" field to just "id".
 - Removed the redundant "number" field from the tie ambient RGBA values.
+- The moby instances list is no longer nested under a "static_instances" key.
+The dynamic moby count is now called "dynamic_moby_count" in the top-level object.